jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 Progress:

+Real-time integration for 2d3d registration

-Modified key milestones a little bit.
-Implementation for submodules are done, which is our minimum deliverable, now I'm working on the integration part, and according to our timeline, we should get it done by the end of march.
+Implementation for submodules is done, which is our minimum deliverable, now the integration part is done either, and according to our timeline, we are wirting for the tutorials and documentations for others to use our software.
+We also on our way of trying to pack everything into a pip package so that everyone else can easily download it and use it.